dankocevski/GRBModel/README.md

 **Optional Arguments**<br>
 * Time 										- An array containing the time axis data<br>
+* CountRate 								- An array containing the count rate data
 * PhotonFlux_Detector						- An array containing the photon flux light curve in the detector's band bass<br>
 * EnergyFluence_Estimated 					- The observer frame energy fluence, estimated using the observed duration<br>
 * EnergyFluence_kCorrected_Estimated		- The observer frame energy fluence, estimated using the observed duration, but k-corrected to a standard band bass<br>